 - Use a 2-tablespoon-sized scoop to make large cookies.
 Space the cookies out so they don’t touch as they bake.

-- Bake for 8-9 minutes and remove.
+- Bake for 8-9 minutes, then remove from the oven.
 Cool on the pan for 5 minutes, then place on a cooling rack until completely cooled.
+While the cookies cool, make the icing.

-- While the cookies cool, make the icing.
-In a large bowl, using a hand mixer, beat the butter and cream cheese together, then beat in the powdered sugar and vanilla.
+- In a large bowl, using a hand mixer, beat the butter and cream cheese together, then beat in the powdered sugar and vanilla.
 Mix in food coloring, if desired.6 tablespoons unsalted butter, 4 ounces cream cheese, 1 cup powdered sugar, 1 teaspoon pure vanilla extract, Pink food coloring

 - Start at the center of the cookie and go in a circle out.
 Add sprinkles to the top of the cookies.¼ cup rainbow sprinkles